yegor256/datum/md/policy.md

   * [How to Cut Corners and Stay Cool](http://www.yegor256.com/2015/01/15/how-to-cut-corners.html)
   * [It's Not a School!](http://www.yegor256.com/2015/02/16/it-is-not-a-school.html)

+**<span style="color:red">Mistakes</span>**.
+Zerocrat may sometimes make mistakes, which may lead to missed payments, incorrect calculations of your reputation, broken communications, corrupted data and so on.
+We may not guarantee its stability during the beta-testing period.
+We will **NOT** be able to cover any losses that may occur because of Zerocrat's mistakes.

 ## Developer (<a name="DEV">DEV</a>)

 You can talk to Zerocrat in: